What Is Non-Small Cell Lung Cancer?

 - Swelling in the face

-Because of this, those at risk of NSCLC are highly encouraged to get regular lung cancer screenings.
-These screenings may allow doctors to catch cases of NSCLC (or other types of lung cancer) before symptoms appear.
+Those at risk of NSCLC are highly encouraged to get regular lung cancer screenings — even if they don’t have symptoms yet.
+These screenings may allow doctors to catch cases of NSCLC before symptoms appear.

 How Is Non-Small Cell Lung Cancer Diagnosed?

-Doctors may check for lumps under your skin with a physical exam.
-They’ll likely want to know if you smoked or were exposed to other possible causes of NSCLC like asbestos, and if there’s any family history of lung cancer.
+Doctors can use several different tests to diagnose NSCLC.
+First, they may check for lumps under your skin with a physical exam.
+They’ll also want to know if you smoked or were exposed to other toxins like asbestos and if you have any family history of lung cancer.

 Imaging scans used to help diagnose NSCLC include: